neobourbaki/Library/database/3CIWCZZS/3CIWCZZS_b.md

-The real number $\pi$ is the area of the circle to the square of the radius, i.e.,
+The real number $\pi$ is the ratio of the area of the circle to the square of the radius, i.e.,

 $$
 A = \pi r^2